sanghmitra-cse-ds/simple-blog/README.md

 ## 🚀 Getting Started

 1. Clone or download the project folder.
-2. Open `index.html` in your browser.
+2. Open `index.html` in your browser or serve the folder with a static server (e.g. `npx serve` or `python -m http.server`).
-3. Customize the content and styles as you like.
+3. Customize the content and styles in the files below.

+## 📁 Files added / modified

+- index.html — Homepage with blog previews
+- blog-post.html — Single post template
+- about.html — About page
+- styles/style.css — All styles (variables, layout, responsive rules)
+- images/ — Place your images here (use 1200x800 for hero, 600x400 for thumbnails)

+## 🛠 Development tips

+- Change color variables in `styles/style.css` under `:root`.
+- Duplicate `blog-post.html` to add more posts, or create a simple templating workflow.
+- For local development, run a static server so relative images and links behave consistently.

 ---